 When it comes to buying a home, the term “down payment” refers to the initial amount of money paid toward the purchase price.
 This is the money you pay upfront and outright and is not a part of the mortgaged amount.

 You may have heard that 20% is the ideal down payment amount, but that’s not always true.
 In this article, we break down how down payments work and how much you should pay.

 The purpose of a down payment is to show a mortgage lender that a borrower’s finances are dependable and that they’re committed to the purchase.
 A down payment also reduces the amount the borrower must finance with a home loan.

 Typically, the money for a down payment is due at the signing of the loan (also called closing).
 If you’re taking out a mortgage with a bank where you have an account, the lender can transfer the funds.
 You can also use a cashier’s check, personal check or cash.

 What is the average down payment on a house?

-If you're a first-time buyer having difficulty saving for a down payment, there are options to help.
+If you're a first-time buyer having difficulty saving for a down payment, there are down payment assistance programs that can help.

 Minimum down payment on a house